SEC targets fake stock news on financial websites

-(Reuters) - The U.S. Securities and Exchange Commission on Monday announced a crackdown on alleged stock promotion schemes in which writers were secretly paid to post hundreds of bullish articles about public companies on financial websites.
+April 10 (Reuters) - The U.S. Securities and Exchange Commission on Monday announced a crackdown against alleged stock promotion schemes in which writers were secretly paid to post hundreds of bullish articles about public companies on financial websites.

 Twenty-seven individuals and entities, including a Hollywood actress, were charged with misleading investors into believing they were reading "independent, unbiased analyses" on websites such as Seeking Alpha, Benzinga and Wall Street Cheat Sheet.

-It said it found more than 450 problem articles, of which more than 250 falsely said the writers were not being paid.
+The regulator said had it identified more than 450 problem articles, of which more than 250 falsely said the writers were not being paid.

-"This is different from the fraud cases that you usually see us bring," Stephanie Avakian, acting director of the SEC enforcement division, said on a conference call.
+"This is different from the fraud cases that you usually see us bring," Stephanie Avakian, acting director of the SEC enforcement division, said on the conference call.

 "Here, we allege that the fraud was in presenting the analysis as impartial," she said.
 "It was bought and paid for."

-Seventeen defendants, including Galena Biopharma Inc (GALE.O), ImmunoCellular Therapeutics Ltd (IMUC.A) and Lion Biotechnologies Inc LBIO.O, agreed to pay more than $4.8 million, including fines, to settle, and to refrain from further wrongdoing.
+Seventeen defendants including Galena Biopharma Inc , ImmunoCellular Therapeutics Ltd and Lion Biotechnologies Inc agreed to pay more than $4.8 million, including fines and restitution, to settle, and to refrain from further wrongdoing.

-Not all defendants are making payments, and Galena, ImmunoCellular and Lion did not admit wrongdoing.
+Not all defendants were required to make payments, and Galena, ImmunoCellular and Lion did not admit wrongdoing.
 None of the websites was charged.

-The SEC said they include Lidingo Holdings LLC, run by Kamilla Bjorlin, 46, an actress from Encino, California, who performs under the name Milla Bjorn; and CSIR Group LLC, a New York firm overseen by Christine Petraglia, 49.
+These defendants include Lidingo Holdings LLC, run by Kamilla Bjorlin, 46, an actress from Encino, California who performs under the name Milla Bjorn; and CSIR Group LLC, a New York firm overseen by Christine Petraglia, 49.

 It is unclear whether those defendants have hired lawyers.
 A lawyer representing Lidingo and Bjorlin in separate litigation had no immediate comment.
 CSIR and Petraglia did not immediately respond to requests for comment.